Nonprofit Statement of Activities: A Comprehensive Guide

 - Supplies and equipment

 Meanwhile, program expenses vary drastically between nonprofits.
-For example, an animal shelter nonprofit organization may incur program expenses such as:
+For example, an animal shelter may incur program expenses such as:

 - Medical supplies for animals